wandnz/streamevmon/README.md

 setup to work properly.
 This section walks you through how to set up a virtualenv environment specific to this project.

-If you see a popup saying Frameworks Detected, you can choose whether to use the Configure option.
-This will add a Python "facet" to the main Streamevmon module, which allows indexing of Python source files found outside the scripts/ path.
-This change does not appear to affect functionality in any way.

 To start setting up the Python environment, browse to any Python file in the scripts/ folder, and click `Configure Python Interpreter` in the top bar which appears.
 Alternatively, browse to `File` > `Project Structure`.